Pellotech/Rude-remindersapp/replit.md

 ✅ NEW: Comprehensive Help System - Interactive help menu with detailed guides, troubleshooting, and feature explanations.
 ✅ NEW: Smart Navigation - Back buttons, home navigation, and current page highlighting for seamless app navigation.
 ✅ NEW: Alarm Sound Options - 8 playful, non-jarring alarm sounds with preview functionality for gentle reminders.
-✅ NEW: Settings Page Restructure - Converted dropdown categories to dedicated pages for better mobile UX and navigation.
+✅ NEW: Settings Page Restructure - Converted dropdown categories to dedicated pages with complete navigation flow for better mobile UX.
 Mobile Development: ✅ COMPLETED - Successfully converted to iOS/Android mobile apps using Capacitor.
 Enhancement Features: ✅ COMPLETED - Implemented comprehensive user personalization system with:
 - Gender selection (Male/Female/Other) with gender-specific reminders